hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 =================

-If one runs the commandline nodejs based version of the program, then one can get the list of vaccine centers (with vaccine availability) wrt the specified state and specified date.
+If one runs the commandline nodejs based version of the program, then one can get the list of vaccine centers (with vaccine availability) wrt the specified state and specified date/week.

-node index.js --state "State Name" \[--date DD-MM-YYYY\] \[--vaccine vaccineName\]
+node index.js --state "State Name" [optional arguments]

+The optional arguments are

+   --stype <STATE_1DAY|DISTRICT_1WEEK>

+      STATE_1DAY: fetch all VCs in the specified state for the give date, across all districts OR

+      DISTRICT_1WEEK: fetch VC slot availability for upto 1 week for the specified district.

+   --date DD-MM-YYYY

       If date is not specified, then the current date is used.

+   --vaccine vaccineName

       If vaccine is not specified, get vac centers for all vaccines available on the specified date.

+   --district "District Name"

+      Filter the VCs that are shown wrt STATE_1DAY Mode to those belonging to specified district.

+      Fetch details about VC slots for the specified district only in DISTRICT_1WEEK mode.

+NOTE: stype related semantic requires to be implemented fully yet.

 ChangeLog